samanthasheadavis/cristina-blog/README.md

 # Baturra

-## Bilingual Blog and CMS built with React front end and Firebase back end
+Bilingual Blog and CMS built with React front end and Firebase back end.